-“It’s Always Sunny in Philadelphia" finally sees The Gang go to Ireland, and one spectacularly-delivered Irish language scene is a crowning achievement for the absurd hit show.
+“It’s Always Sunny in Philadelphia" finally saw The Gang go to Ireland in 2021, and one spectacularly delivered Irish language scene is a crowning achievement for the absurd hit show.

-In "The Gang's Still in Ireland," the second episode of the gang's Irish adventure during the show's record-breaking 15th season, Charlie Kelly, played by Charlie Day, steals the show, with an assist from Colm Meaney, who plays Shelley Kelly.
+In "The Gang's Still in Ireland," the second episode of the gang's Irish adventure during the show's record-breaking 15th season, which aired in Dec 2021, Charlie Kelly, played by Charlie Day, steals the show, with an assist from Colm Meaney, who plays Shelley Kelly.

 A running gag on the cult hit show is that Charlie is mostly illiterate.
 When he and Mac, played by Rob McElhenney, are digging through books in Ireland trying to trace their Irish roots, Charlie declares: “I found one right here in this gibberish book, there’s a whole section on McDonald.”